Scarletsang/Dorker/README.md

 1. No matter if you want to use valgrind, or strace to check system calls, or any linux package, *Dorker* enables you to run and test your C/C++ programs inside a linux environment with ease.
 Everything is done through one single bash command 'dorker'.

 2. Build once and then never. *Dorker* will ever only be using one single docker image and container.
-So running the 'dorker <command>' is simply running the command inside that docker container, no unnecessary building time.
+So running the `dorker <command>` is simply running the command inside that docker container, no unnecessary building time.

 3. Usable also in personal computer, not only 42 computers.
 When *Dorker* build the conatiner for the first time, it will asks you if you want to setup docker inside goinfre, simply type 'n' to skip setting up docker inside goinfre.